-The Bidder shall submit two coefficients: the Standard Coefficient for Work that is conducted during normal working hours (7:00AM to 5:00PM, Monday through Friday) and the Non-standard for Work that occurs during other than normal working hours (5:00PM to 7:00AM, Monday through Friday, and weekends and holidays).
-For the purposes of evaluation, the Owner anticipates that 75% of the Work will occur during normal working hours and 25% will occur during non-standard hours.
+The Bidder shall submit two coefficients for each regional area as defined in the Request for Proposals: the Standard Coefficient for Work that is conducted during normal working hours (7:00AM to 5:00PM, Monday through Friday) and the Non-standard for Work that occurs during other than normal working hours (5:01PM to 6:59AM, Monday through Friday, and weekends and holidays).
+For the purposes of evaluation, the Owner anticipates that 90% of the Work will occur during normal working hours and 10% will occur during non-standard hours.
 This distribution is presented for informational use only and is NOT a commitment of work.